ArduPilot/pymavlink/README.md

 ### For developers

-On the pymavlink directory, you can use :
+From the pymavlink directory, you can use :

 ```bash
 sudo MDEF=PATH_TO_message_definitions pip2 install . -v
 ```

-The -v parameter will output the installation commands on the terminal.
-The MDEF usage is require as pip install is done from /tmp directory, so it is necessary to use MDEF variable to point on the message_definitions directory.
-Use pip should auto install dependencies and allow to keep them up-to-date with pip.
+Since pip installation is executed from /tmp, it is necessary to point to the directory containing message definitions with MDEF.
+MDEF should not be set to any particular message version directory but the parent folder instead.
+If you have cloned from mavlink/mavlink then this is ```/mavlink/message_definitions``` .
+Using pip should auto install dependencies and allow you to keep them up-to-date.

 Or: